TicaGit/s_aware_prediction_VITA/README.md

 file : analyse/06_08_noise/analyse_06_08.ipynb

-To better understand the diffusion process, we wanted to see if the diffusion denoising process was really denoising the signal.
+To better understand the diffusion process, we wanted to see if the diffusion denoising process was really denoising the trajectory.

 ## Theory of **Bounded trajectory regression**